smlnj/smlnj-llvm-21.1/README.md

 > *Proceedings of the 32nd Symposium on Implementation and Application of
 > Functional Languages (IFL '20)*, by Kavon Farvardin and John Reppy, September 2020.

+Originally, the JWA calling convention required use of the `naked` function attribute to disable the generation of function prologue and epilogue code.
+We now make the omission of function prologue and  epilogue code part of the implementation of the JWA convention.

 ## Differences

 The main difference from the original **LLVM** source tree is that we modify the